YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Do not squeeze bumps aggressively.
 Squeezing may push inflammation deeper, damage the skin surface, or create a small infection where there was only irritation before.

-If there are repeated pimples or painful bumps, or signs of infection, the patient should contact the doctor.
-Sometimes treatment is straightforward, but it should still be guided properly.
+If there are repeated pimples or painful bumps, contact the doctor.
+Sometimes treatment is straightforward, but it still needs proper guidance.

 Another point is timing.
 A small pimple at month 3 or month 4 may happen as hairs begin to grow, but a painful or worsening bump still deserves attention.

-Patients should stay steady, but they should not become passive.
+Do not let every mark become an emergency, but do not wait through a pattern that is clearly worsening.
 Some signs should lead to quick contact with the doctor or clinic.

-Increasing pain is one of them.
+Increasing pain is one of the clearest warning signs.
 Mild soreness can be normal, but pain that becomes stronger, sharper, or more localized after the first days needs review.

 Spreading redness is another sign.
 A little pinkness can be normal, but redness that expands outward, becomes hot, or looks angry is different.

 Discharge matters too.
-Clear or slightly blood tinged moisture can happen early, but pus, bad smell, yellow fluid, or persistent wetness should not be ignored.
+Clear or slightly bloody moisture can happen early.
+Thick pus, bad smell, yellow fluid that keeps returning, or persistent wetness changes the situation and should not be ignored.

 Fever, chills, severe swelling, deep wounds, black looking tissue, and skin that appears to be breaking down are not signs to watch silently.
 These are reasons to seek medical assessment quickly.